 Duke eIRB # Pro00066383

 Changing emotional dysregulation for those addicted to opiates

 In this study we are planning to pilot our CBT and neuromodulation intervention in adults who are addicted to opiates and who have difficulties with emotions.
 We will examine our participant’s neural activity while undergoing an emotion regulation task to better understand whether there are unique impairments in the emotional regulation network in this population.
 Following we will administer a course of neuromodulation combined with cognitive restructuring and examine neural changes following the intervention.
-If you are interested in participating, find out more here, or check your eligibility here.
+We are no longer recruiting for this study.

 Duke IRIS protocol #: PRO00103230

 A study about misophonia and high emotional dysregulation